heyhotcake/ShelfEye/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- **Deployment Context**: User runs the application on a Raspberry Pi at `http://naniwatanacheck.local:5000`.
+When reporting app issues, they refer to the Pi deployment, NOT the Replit web preview.
+The Replit environment is for development only; actual hardware features (camera, GPIO) only work on the Raspberry Pi.

 ## Recent Changes